May 2015

 The Energy Leadership™ Assessment will provide the insight for you to discover the avenues to increase in financial success; leadership ability; greater engagement and excitement in your career; increase in productivity; improvement in time management; and, greater satisfaction in work-life balance.
 This one of a kind assessment and debrief is normally $499.

-For a limited time, I am offering this to my mailing list for ONLY $99.
+For a limited time, I am offering this

 For more information, email me.